SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Floating.rst

 .. warning::
-   The SpinalHDL floating point support is under development and only partially used/tested, if you have any bug with it or you think that an functionality is missing, please create a github issue.
-Please, do not use undocumented features.
+   SpinalHDL floating-point support is under development and only partially used/tested, if you have any bugs with it, or you think that some functionality is missing, please create a `Github issue <https://github.com/SpinalHDL/SpinalHDL/issues>`_.
+Also, please do not use undocumented features in your code.

 .. _Floating: